PrompTheory/Prompt-Engineering/README.md

 A showcase of work with a Human in The Loop using Clever Prompting, and strong (human) synthesizing intelligence.

+#
+SYNTAX GUIDE
+    {{description}} - Change in the Prompt:
+    [] - modulators,options: like weapon attachments as you gently guide the output

 # Quick Links

 https://chatgpt.com/g/g-Uhu4LAy3O-convert-words-phrases-into-ipa